 Gone are the days of focusing on saving money.
 Business leaders are now looking at either how to simply keep up with their customers, or how they can profit from digital.

 Until now, your business will have invested in technology solutions to streamline processes and save money.
 Some of this investment may also have been in improving the customer experience.
-From ERP to document management, marketing automation to client and internal portals, so many aspects of a business are now automated.
+From ERP to document management, marketing automation to clients and internal portals, so many aspects of a business are now automated.

 London, 20 February 2015